Minimum Working Age by State — Complete Guide for 2025

 What state has the youngest working age?

 The state of Illinois has the youngest working age.
-Namely, Illinois child labor law allows 12-year-old minors to work in agricultural jobs during school hours, while minors who wish to work outside school hours need to be at least 10 years old.
+Namely, Illinois child labor law allows 12-year-olds to work in agricultural jobs during school hours, while minors who wish to work outside school hours must be at least 10 years old.

-As we previously mentioned, according to child labor laws in Nevada and North Dakota minors have to be at least 14 years old to work during school hours in agricultural jobs.
+According to child labor laws in Nevada and North Dakota, minors have to be at least 14 years old to work during school hours in agricultural jobs.

 Other states that allow 14-year-olds to work in agriculture during school hours with labor certification are Vermont, Massachusetts, and New Mexico (hardship cases only).
 Circumstances that may cause someone to suffer undue hardship may include the following events:

-- Extreme financial burden due to imminent foreclosure, eviction from the home, loss of property or income,
+- Extreme financial burden due to imminent foreclosure, eviction from home, loss of property or income,

 - A medical condition resulting from an illness or accident,